Beyond prediction: A framework for inference with variational approximations in mixture models: Numerical studies

+First we consider logistic regression with random intercepts.
+Let $Z_i$ be a random intercept controlling each youth's overall propensity for marijuana use, $SEX_i$ be an indicator that the youth is male, and $AGE_{ij}$ be youth $i$'s age at interview $j$.
+Denote $p_{ij} = P(Y_{ij} = 1 \mid Z_i, SEX_{i}, AGE_{ij})$.
+Our first model for marijuana usage is then

-$SEX_i = 0$ corresponds to females.
-The inclusion of the quadratic fixed effect for age is important in this application because it is reasonable to expect that marijuana usage is non-monotonic: on average it likely peaks some time in young adulthood and thereafter decreases.
-(Note that while there may be additional peaks later in life, this data only extends through a maximum age of 35.)
-This model form is similar to that used in the analysis of age-crime curves \citep{fabio2011neighborhood}.
+Each youth's outcomes $Y_{i1}, \dotsc, Y_{in_i}$ are assumed conditionally independent given $Z_i$, and we model $Z_i$ as IID $N(0, \sigma^2)$.
+The parameter vector is $\theta = (\beta, \log(\sigma^2))$.
+The inclusion of the quadratic effect of age is important because we expect that marijuana usage peaks some time in young adulthood and decreases thereafter.
+This model form is similar to that used in the analysis of age-crime curves~\citep{fabio2011neighborhood}.